ansipes/example-mejo-template/.github/template/README.md

 Click the "Go Live" button in the bottom right of Visual Studio Code.
 This will open [http://127.0.0.1:5500/](http://127.0.0.1:5500/) in your browser.

 Everything in your `src` folder will be served just like it is on a real web server.
+Anytime you save your work, the browser will automatically refresh.

 ### Publish 🚀